Welcome to the home of the 2017 GenCyber Camp at Marshall University in Huntington, WV

 The GenCyber program provides summer cyber security camp experiences for students at the 9-12 level.
 The goals of the program are to help all students understand correct and safe on-line behavior, increase diversity and interest in cyber security and careers in the cyber security workforce of the Nation.

-The Marshall University “Thundering Hackers” GenCyber Camp will be the first digital forensics and cyber security student program in West Virginia and the surrounding Appalachian regions for students entering 9th – 12th grades.
+The Marshall University “Thundering Hackers” GenCyber Camp will be the first digital forensics and cyber security student program for the students of West Virginia and the surrounding Appalachian regions entering 9th – 12th grade.
 The GenCyber Camp’s foundational courses (Hardware & Software Programming, Digital Forensics, and Information Security) will cover the Cybersecurity First Principles, ethics, and online safety.
 To ensure a level playing field, application to the Marshall GenCyber camps are open to all student participants at no cost on a competitive basis.
 Funding is provided jointly by the National Security Agency (NSA) and the National Science Foundation (NSF).

 May 15th, 2017